cypress-io/cypress-documentation/content/guides/guides/environment-variables.md

 ### Option #3: `CYPRESS_*`

-Any OS-level environment variable on your machine that starts with either `CYPRESS_` or `cypress_` will automatically be added to Cypress' environment variables and made available to you.
+Any exported environment variables set on the command line or in your CI provider that start with either `CYPRESS_` or `cypress_` will automatically be parsed by Cypress.

-Conflicting values will override values from the Cypress configuration file and `cypress.env.json` files.

-Cypress will _strip off_ the `CYPRESS_` when adding your environment variables.

 <Alert type="danger">